Chemistry in its element: sulfur

 Maybe this is why sulfur has such a bad reputation.
 My son wouldn't eat eggs for 6 months when he got a smell of his first rotten one.
 In the bible it seems that whenever something bad happens or is about to happen burning sulfur is in the picture:

 The odd thing is that in both cases we shouldn't expect anything smelly to be produced.
-When sulfur burns in air, it generally forms sulfur dioxide or sulfur trioxide both of which lack any smell.
+When sulfur burns in air, it generally forms sulfur dioxide or sulfur trioxide, the latter of which lacks any smell [amended from the podcast audio file, which states that sulfur dioxide does not smell].
 These compounds can further oxidize and rain out as sulfuric or sulfurous acid.
 This is the mechanism for acid rain which has reeked havoc on the forests of the northeastern United States as sulfur rich coals are burned to generate electricity in midwestern states and carried east by prevailing winds where sulfuric acid is rained out causing all sorts of ecological problems.

 Additionally, the combination of burning coal and fog creates smog in many industrial cities causing respiratory problems among the locals.
 Here too, sulfur dioxide and sulfuric acid are implicated as the culprits.
 But again, there is no smell associated with this form of sulfur.